soenug/BFSE-SSSP/README.md

-    for each edge e in G                                //initialize step for each edge factor = min(factor, e.weight)                  //factor = minimum edge weight in graph e.step = e.weight                               //step for each edge is initialized to edge weight if(e.weight<0)                                  //if the edge is negative
-            absoluteMinimum += e.weight                 //contribute to absolute minimum possible weight of graph
+    for each edge e in G                                //initialize step for each edge factor = min(factor, e.weight)                  //factor = minimum edge weight in graph e.step = e.weight                               //step for each edge is initialized to edge weight if(e.weight<0)                                  //if the edge is negative then it contributes absoluteMinimum += e.weight                 //to the absolute minimum possible weight of graph

     create empty queue Q                                //this queue will hold vertices and edges
                                                         //as opposed to just vertices